igorlde/igorlde/README.md

 Hello, if you stay here you will find my profile.
-I am 17 years old and I am always learning, constantly searching for new solutions to my problems, and forever learning about the world through programming.
+I am 17 years old and I am always learning , constantly searching for new solutions to my problems, and learning about the world programming.

 My knowledge: